chrisx8/simple-personal-site/README.md

 ## Manage content

-- Access the management portal at `/manage/`
+- Access the management portal at the URL you set in `site_config.env`
 - Log in with the admin account you just created.
 - Create a homepage by clicking `Add` next to `Homepages` on the management portal.
 Fill out the About Me section and save.